-What is an ecomap?
-An ecomap helps visualize the social and personal relationships of an individual with everything in the individual's environment or ecosystem.
-With the individual at the center, it's a map of everything that may affect an individual including interactions with family, friends, business associations, religious community, and any other social or educational groups or clubs.
+An Ecomap is a diagram that shows the social and personal relationships of an individual with his or her environment.
 It is often used in counseling by social workers or nurses.
 Ecomaps were developed in 1975 by Dr. Ann Hartman who is also credited with creating the genogram.

 How Ecomaps are Used